stepzen-dev/google-sheets-qrcodes/README.md

 ## What does this template allow me to do ❔

-#### Follow along this README and you'll be able to write QRCodes to Google Sheets via GraphQL mutations, using StepZen.
+#### Follow along this README and you'll be able to generate QRCodes via GraphQL mutations to Google Sheets.

 ## Step 1 - Get Set Up